 A federal work-study award is offered to students with financial need who may contribute toward their educational expenses by working part time.
 Work-study funds are very limited and not all eligible applicants will receive an award.

-Complete the work-study request form to let us know you want to be considered for an award.
+To be considered for an award you will need to complete the Work-Study Request Form.
 We will review your eligibility and available funding.

 Note: If you do not accept an award within 30 days of it being offered, you may lose the award.